CATARACT SURGERY: TYPES, PROCESS & RISKS

 - SUBCAPSULAR CATARACT: This type of cataract occurs at the back of the eye.
 It is most common in people with diabetes or those taking high doses of steroid medication.

 - NUCLEAR CATARACT: This type of cataract occurs in the deep central zone of the lens.
-It occurs due to aging.
+It occurs due to ageing.

 - CORTICAL CATARACT: This type of cataract begins in the periphery of the lens and slowly spreads towards the centre of the lens.
 It affects the cortex of the lens, which is the part of the lens that surrounds the central zone.